 In light of these allegations, a cardiovascular outcome study known as FOURIER was conducted to record the beneficial effects of this new drug sponsored by Amgen, the maker of Repatha.

 The study mainly revolves around the severe major adverse cardiovascular event (MACE), which refers to events like first heart attack, strokes or cardiovascular death.

-The study was conducted on 27,564 patients and nearly 80 percent of them had suffered from a heart attack.
-The rest of the patients, due to narrowed arteries, were suffering from pain in their legs and had a stroke.
+The study was conducted on 27,564 patients, and nearly 80 percent of them had suffered from a heart attack.
+The rest of the patients, due to narrowed arteries, were suffering from pain in their legs and have had a stroke.

 Half of the patients were asked to take optimal quantity of statins along with Repatha.
 The other half, the control group, were given a placebo.